 |---|---|

-Auto-detection works reliably for standard inputs.
-Manual selection is useful when predicting TCRs, which also require two chains but use different chain nomenclature (alpha/beta rather than heavy/light).
+Auto-detection works reliably for antibodies and nanobodies.
+Manual model selection is required for TCRs, which also use two chains but rely on a different upstream model family.

-ImmuneBuilder outputs a PDB file containing the predicted 3D structure with per-residue confidence scores stored in the B-factor column.
-The interactive viewer displays the structure with confidence coloring.
+ImmuneBuilder outputs a PDB file containing the predicted 3D structure with per-residue error estimates stored in the B-factor column.
+Lower values indicate higher agreement across the ensemble.
+The interactive viewer displays the structure directly from this refined PDB.

 | Metric | Description |